Interlaken, New Jersey

-Interlaken is a borough in Monmouth County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the borough's population was 828, an increase of 8 (+1.0%) from the 2010 census count of 820, which in turn reflected a decline of 80 (−8.9%) from the 900 counted in the 2000 census.
+Interlaken is a borough situated in the Jersey Shore region, within Monmouth County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 828, an increase of 8 (+1.0%) from the 2010 census count of 820, which in turn had reflected a decline of 80 (−8.9%) from the 900 counted in the 2000 census.

 Interlaken was authorized for prospective incorporation as a borough by an act of the New Jersey Legislature on March 11, 1922, from portions of Ocean Township, subject to approval by a majority of voters in the affected area.
 Voters approved the incorporation of Interlaken in a referendum held on May 3, 1922.

 Interlaken is a dry town where alcohol is not permitted to be sold by law.

 History

 The area that is now Interlaken was purchased in 1667 by Gavin Drummond from the Lenape Native Americans.
-It was later part of Ocean Township, which had seceded from Shrewsbury Township in 1849 and included at the time present-day Eatontown, Neptune Township, Neptune City, Avon-by-the-Sea, Bradley Beach, Asbury Park, Allenhurst, Deal, Long Branch, West Long Branch, Loch Arbour, Monmouth Beach, Sea Bright and Oceanport, along with Interlaken itself.
+It was later part of Ocean Township, which had seceded from Shrewsbury Township in 1849 and included at the time present-day Eatontown, Neptune Township, Neptune City, Avon-by-the-Sea, Bradley Beach, Asbury Park, Allenhurst, Deal, Long Branch, West Long Branch, Loch Arbour, Monmouth Beach, Sea Bright, and Oceanport, along with Interlaken itself.

 Dr. Francis Weld, a Boston physician, bought a 364 acre tract and named it Interlaken Farm, after Interlaken, a peninsula in Switzerland situated between two lakes, that they had just visited, which was similar to the borough's location between two sections of Deal Lake.
 Weld established the Interlaken Land Company in 1890 to turn his farm into a residential community with avenues named after English lakes and cross streets named after the islands in the Hebrides in the Irish Sea.
 While the initial effort did not succeed, the Stormfelz-Lovely-Neville Company was hired in 1905 to continue the building project, and the community began its growth.

 Interlaken was formed as a borough on March 11, 1922, based on the results of a referendum held on May 3, 1922.
-The first Mayor and Council of Interlaken were seated on June 26, 1922.
+The first mayor and council of Interlaken were seated on June 26, 1922.

 Interlaken remains entirely residential, as was originally intended by its developers.
 The borough had been the only municipality in the state without any businesses, until a day-care center opened in 1992 under the terms of a state law that required approval of child care establishments serving five children or fewer.